Dear Evan Hansen: Washington D.C. (2015)

-Dear Evan Hansen premiered at the Arena Stage in Washington, D.C., running from July 30 to August 23, 2015.
+Dear Evan Hansen premiered at the Arena Stage in Washington, D.C., where it ran from July 10 to August 23, 2015, with an official opening on July 30.
 Directed by Michael Greif, the production featured orchestrations by Alex Lacamoire, music direction by Ben Cohn, set design by David Korins and projection design by Peter Nigrini.
 Ben Platt featured in the title role.

 Off-Broadway (2016)

-The musical opened off-Broadway at the Second Stage Theater on March 26, 2016, in previews, with the official opening on May 1.
+The musical began previews at the Second Stage Theater on March 26, 2016, with an official opening on May 1.
 The cast featured Ben Platt, Laura Dreyfuss, Mike Faist, Rachel Bay Jones, Will Roland, and Jennifer Laura Thompson repeating their roles from the Arena Stage production.
 New cast members were John Dossett and Kristolyn Lloyd.
 Michael Greif again directed, with choreography by Danny Mefford.
 The off-Broadway engagement closed on May 29, 2016.